Organising a SIGCHI sponsored or co-sponsored conference

 Starting out

-PAF and a TMRF
+PAF and TMRF

-– Get the ACM numbers of your lead chairs before you start
+• Get the ACM numbers of your lead chairs before you start.

-If you have an approved PAF then the next thing you need to do is submit the TMRF.
-For sponsored or co-sponsored event once your TMRF is approved, then ACM can start paying bills, booking etc. things for the conference.
+If you have an approved PAF, then the next thing you need to do is submit the Technical Meeting Request Forms (TMRF).
+For sponsored or co-sponsored events, once your TMRF is approved, then ACM can start paying bills, booking things, etc. for the conference.
 Do not start committing or spending any money until your TMRF is approved.
-As part of completing the TMRF, ensure you consider and budget for accessibility accommodations which may come come as delegates register or even earlier with submissions.
+As part of completing the TMRF, ensure you consider and budget for accessibility accommodations which may arise in the process of submitting to the conference or as attendees register.

 Even for conferences which have been sponsored or co-sponsored before, getting a PAF or TMRF approved can be one of the greatest sources of frustration.
-To avoid such frustration, complete these as early as possible and get help from a mentor (eg. your steering committee chair or past conference chair).
+To avoid such frustration, complete these as early as possible.
+You should contact your steering committee chair who can provide you with previous examples of these forms and put you in touch with past chairs who can help.

 Statement on Inclusiveness

 SIGCHI strives to be inclusive for all its members and potential members.
 Conference committees should consider conditions that might prohibit or exclude members of our community participating when making site selections.” [agreed by SIGCHI EC (Nov 17, 2015) and SIGCHI Conference Management Committee (Dec 10, 2015)].
-Site Accessibility, accessibility accommodations, visa/travel concerns, venue size etc. are the first and key steps to being inclusive.
+Site accessibility, accessibility accommodations, visa/travel concerns, venue size etc. are the first and key steps to being inclusive.

 Steering Committee Chairs